-Photography is often studied alongside courses such as Media Studies and Graphic Design, but can also serve as a complementary study route, offering an element of variety to an intense academic programme.
+Photography is often studied alongside courses such as Media studies and Graphic design, but can also serve as a complementary study route, offering an element of variety to an intense academic programme.
 An interest in photography is absolutely essential and prior creative study is considered an advantage.

 A personal investigation is undertaken in the first period of second year study; the theme for this work is agreed via negotiation between the individual student and the course team.

 An externally set exam paper is released in February offering a choice of themes for independently researched visual development and contextual work.
 The culmination of this body of work is a fifteen-hour exam undertaken in April in which a summative piece of visual work relating to the exam question is undertaken.

 Each student will be encouraged to produce practical and critical/contextual work in one or more areas including; portraiture, landscape photography, still-life photography, documentary photography, photo-journalism, experimental imagery, photographic installation, video, television and film.
 In the second year of study students will be encouraged to develop their own starting points with an emphasis on individual outcomes.

 Extra support is offered throughout the course with lunchtime and twilight sessions regularly available, a high level of pastoral care assists individual students through the both course and wider college activity.
 External visits to galleries and exhibitions are organised to support coursework development and exam preparation.
 Individual tutorials are incorporated into the structure of the course with extra one to one tuition available on request.

 The best preparation for this course would be to establish the habit of carrying a camera every-where and using it daily to establish visual themes referring to the work of other photographers or artists for ideas and inspiration.
 Photography has many aspects and uses but visits to galleries especially those exhibiting photography as well as fine art would help form an understanding of the subject.